koombea/landify-1/README.md

 The SVG of the images was optimized with the following website: https://jakearchibald.github.io/svgomg/

-The project was developed mobile firts and then worked with the following media queries:
+The project was developed mobile first and then worked with the following media queries:

 - For Ipad:
 @media only screen and (min-width: 768px)